Vitek-Lab/MSstatsShiny/README.md

 -   Profile Plots: This plot displays feature level intensity values for each run for a specific protein.
 This plot helps with assessing feature selection and missing values in a dataset.

 We first assess QC plots.
 Under the `Select plot type` dropdown, click `Quality Control` Plots.
 Under the `Show plot for` dropdown, click the `ALL PROTEINS` option.
 We should expect to see the medians of these boxplots to be equal.

 ![Step4B](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step4B.png)

 We next assess profile plots.
 Under the `Select plot type` dropdown, click `Profile Plots`.

 Under the `Feature legend` dropdown, click the option `Transition level`.
 Under the `Show plot for` dropdown, click the protein `O43242`.

-Notice how lower abundance features have more variation.
-Also notice how lower abundance features have more imputed values, as indicated by the **open circles**.
+Lower-abundance features show greater variation and contain more imputed values, indicated by the **open circles**.

 ![Step4C](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step4C.png)

 Click the checkbox `show plot with summary`.
 This will show the summarized value based on Tukey’s median polish for each run.

 ![Step4D](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step4D.png)